maier/cadvisor-collectd/examples/README.md

 File | Description
 ---------------------------- | -----------
-<code style="white-space: pre">etc-collectd/collectd.conf</code> | main collectd configuration, quickstart script will set `Hostname` to output from system's `hostname` command. ('centos7' is the hostname preset on the VM box).
+<code style="white-space: pre">etc-collectd/collectd.conf</code> | main collectd configuration, quickstart script will set `Hostname` to output from system's `hostname` command. (*centos7* is the preset host name of the CentOS 7 VM box).
 <code style="white-space: pre">etc-collectd/cadvisor.yaml</code> | configuration for collecting metrics from cadvisor, quickstart script does not make changes, it uses the defaults.
 <code style="white-space: pre">etc-collectd/conf.d/write_csv.conf</code> | **only** applies to CSV option, quickstart does not make any changes, defaults are used.
 <code style="white-space: pre">etc-collectd/conf.d/write_network.conf</code> | **only** applies to the InfluxDB option, quickstart script will set `Server`, replacing `FQDN|IP` with the IP address of the container running InfluxDB:<br />`docker inspect -f '{{.NetworkSettings.IPAddress}}' influxdb`.